xNeuNoRo/distube-spotify/README.md

 - `SpotifyPluginOptions.emitEventsAfterFetching`: Default is `false`.
 Emits `addList` and `playSong` event before or after fetching all the songs.
   > If `false`, DisTube plays the first song -> emits `addList` and `playSong` events -> fetches all the rest\
   > If `true`, DisTube plays the first song -> fetches all the rest -> emits `addList` and `playSong` events
+- `SpotifyPluginOptions.maxPlaylistTrack`: Default is `200`.
+This is the max songs to fetch per playlist.
+- `SpotifyPluginOptions.songsPerRequest`: Default is `10`.
+This is the amount of songs to fetch for each batch of requests.
+- `SpotifyPluginOptions.requestDelay`: Default is `1000`.
+This is the delay for each batch of requests in milliseconds.
 - `SpotifyPluginOptions.api`: (Optional) Spotify API options.
   - `SpotifyPluginOptions.api.clientId`: Client ID of your Spotify application (Optional - Used when the plugin cannot get the credentials automatically)
   - `SpotifyPluginOptions.api.clientSecret`: Client Secret of your Spotify application (Optional - Used when the plugin cannot get the credentials automatically)